My Pregnancy Journey: Trying To Conceive our First Baby

 Trying to Conceive, Phase One: The “Not, Not-Trying” Phase

 Disclaimer here: I haven’t been on birth control since high school.
-It never agreed with me, often making me feel really sick and it just wasn’t worth it.
+It never agreed with me, often making me feel sick and it just wasn’t worth it.
 So, Matt and I have never used that as a form of contraception.
-Given that, aside from minor slip-ups or lapses in judgement in the past, we were very careful.
+Given that, aside from minor slip-ups or lapses in judgment in the past, we were very careful.
 If you know my husband, you will understand the level of care we put into preventing pregnancy.
 So, our initial dabbling in the TTC world meant stopping all “ prevention methods,” cold turkey.
 We figured we’d try that for a little while, just to see how it went.
 No sense of urgency, right?
 WRONG.
-If you know me, when I have something in my head, I want it to happen…immediately (something I’m really trying to work on).
-Plus, I still had a somewhat irregular cycle and I knew that if we were really going to make this happen, it would require some extra measures.
+If you know me when I have something in my head, I want it to happen…immediately (something I’m trying to work on).
+Plus, I still had a somewhat irregular cycle and I knew that if we were going to make this happen, it would require some extra measures.

 Trying to Conceive, Phase 2: The “By Any Means Necessary” Phase